Skip to content

 Mixed Breed · Male · Puppy

-Little Orbit is looking for his own forever family!
-He was found with his mom and siblings just a few days, unprotected in the cold and rain...
-It'll be about 15 kilos.
-They'll be responsible for all legal matters.
-It is located in Evia but is also transferred to Athens voluntarily.
+The small Orbit is looking for his forever family!
+He was found with his mother and siblings just a few days old, unprotected in the cold and rain...
+He will be about 15 pounds.
+He will be given responsibly with all the paperwork.

 Ο μικρός Orbit ψάχνει τη δική του παντοτινή οικογένεια! Βρέθηκε μαζί με τη μαμά και τα αδερφάκια του μόλις λίγων ημερών, απροστάτευτος μέσα στο κρύο και τη βροχή… Θα γίνει περίπου 15 κιλά. Θα δοθεί υπεύθυνα με όλα τα νόμιμα. Βρίσκεται στην Εύβοια αλλά μεταφέρεται και Αθήνα εθελοντικά.